haizo-code/blender/README.md

     }
 }

-class UserCardViewHolder(private val viewDataBinding: RowUserCardBinding, actionCallback: MyActions?) :
+// Notice here that we are using a custom ActionCallback class UserCardViewHolder(private val viewDataBinding: RowUserCardBinding, actionCallback: MyActions?) :
     BaseBindingViewHolder<UserCardModel>(viewDataBinding, actionCallback) {

     init {
-        // You can also use this way to attach click listener or you can use custom callbacks such as MyActions
+        // You can also use this way to attach click listener, or you can use your custom callbacks such as MyActions
         // attachClickListener(itemView, viewDataBinding.ivProfile, viewDataBinding.tvName)

         viewDataBinding.ivProfile.setOnClickListener {